-Type 1 diabetes patients achieve the best outcomes when they are empowered with knowledge that allows them to manage their condition themselves.
-At present, there is no nationally accredited education programme for people with type 1 diabetes in the UK.
+Type 1 diabetes patients achieve the best outcomes when they have the knowledge that allows them to self-manage their condition.
+This project involved developing a structured learning programme to teach core diabetes knowledge to children newly diagnosed with type 1 diabetes and their families.